-In this section we include recent case studies around the world that implemented the SDGs which have been co-funded by the Sustainable Development Goals Fund, established in 2014 by the United Nations and other funding parties such as local governments and Non-Governmental Organizations.
+In this section recent case studies around the world that have implemented the SDGs are presented.
+The latter have been co-funded by the Sustainable Development Goals Fund, established in 2014 by the United Nations and other funding parties such as local governments and Non-Governmental Organizations.
 The following case studies cover a variety of SDGs.